top of page

 A little about Mallary

-Mallary Tenore is a faculty member at the University of Texas at Austin, where she teaches journalism classes in the Moody College of Communication and writing classes at the McCombs School of Business.
+Mallary Tenore is an assistant professor of practice University of Texas at Austin, where she teaches journalism classes in the Moody College of Communication and writing classes at the McCombs School of Business.

 Prior to UT Austin, Mallary was executive director the nonprofit Images & Voices of Hope (ivoh), where she developed a storytelling genre called Restorative Narrative — stories that show how people and communities are finding meaningful pathways forward in the aftermath of trauma.
 Mallary managed all of ivoh’s programs, events, and fundraising efforts, and she created a Restorative Narrative Fellowship for journalists.

-Previously, Mallary worked at The Poynter Institute, a world-renowned journalism think tank.
+Mallary started her career at The Poynter Institute, a world-renowned journalism think tank.
 As managing editor of the Institute’s website, Poynter.org, she wrote and edited stories about the media industry and interviewed hundreds of journalists and authors.
 At Poynter, Mallary also taught social media and writing workshops to journalists who visited The Poynter Institute for professional development training.
 She continues to conduct occasional newsroom writing training for the Poynter Institute.

 In 2013, Mallary was named one of the top 50 female innovators in digital journalism.
 In 2012, she was featured on a list of the top 100 Twitter accounts every journalism student should follow, and she was named a Mirror Award finalist for outstanding media reporting.